vishalsatam/DeploymentOfMLAlgoOnCloud/README.md

 ### Assignment 3
 ### Team 1 - Manasi Dalvi & Vishal Satam

 This project has been created to deploy the classification and prediction algorithms that we have developed for the Fredie Mac's dataset.
-More details available on the github URL :  https://github.com/vishalsatam/PredictiveModellingOnFreddieMacLoans
+More details available on the github URL :  https://github.com/vishalsatam/PredictiveModellingOnFreddieMacLoans  You will require login credentials from Freddie Mac's Single Family Loans dataset http://www.freddiemac.com/research/datasets/sf_loanlevel_dataset.html in order to execute the below docker image.

 ## Docker Image